julelang/manual/src/some-questions.md

 }
 ```

 There is a simple iteration in the simple code above.
 Typically, Jule needs to check that the `i` variable is within the boundary to ensure safety.
 However, with a simple inference, it can be understood that the variable `i` is always within the boundary.
-This type of checks can lead to a significant performance loss, especially in very large iterations and similar situations.
+This type of check can lead to a significant performance loss, especially in very large iterations and similar situations.
 If Jule wasn't optimizing this and bypassing safety checks, would the backend compiler optimize this?

 Let's look at a different, more complex example: